cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 }
 ```

-A sample file can be found at `./resources/example.jsonld`. **WARNING:** Please do not use short prefixes and include the full IRI in order for the agent to function as expected.
+A sample file can be found at `./resources/example.jsonld`.
+It is recommended for users to first generate a valid schema using the [`JSON-LD` Playground](https://json-ld.org/playground/), and then replace the target literal or IRIs with the replacement object specified above.
+This validates the `JSON-LD` schema and ensure a consistent schema is adopted. **WARNING:** Please do not use short prefixes and include the full IRI throughout the schema in order for the agent to function as expected.
+This can be ensured by removing the "@context" field, which defines these prefixes.